You Only Linearize Once: Tangents Transpose to Gradients: Language

 Why do we charge for $\drop$, when programmers generally think that doing nothing with a variable is free?
+Because we need it for work to be preserved.

-The fundamental problem with trying to prove work preservation is that fan-out (i.e., $\dup$) is intuitively costless, but transposes to addition, which is intuitively costly.
+The fundamental problem with work preservation of reverse-mode AD is that fan-out (i.e., $\dup$) is intuitively costless, but transposes to addition, which is intuitively costly.
 We could solve that problem by charging for $\dup$ of linear variables, but then forward differentiation wouldn't be (locally) work-preserving unless we charged for $\dup$ of non-linear variables as well.
 Instead, we follow the observation that charging for $\dup$ should have no asymptotic effect, because usually both duplicates would participate in some other costly operation.
-In order to make it so, we must charge for $\drop$; and doing that indeed suffices for the work preservation proofs to go through.
-We choose to charge for $\drop$ instead of $\dup$ on the grounds that $\drop$ should be less common in non-pathological programs, and thus charging for it should represent a smaller deviation from intuition.
+In order to make it so, we must charge for $\drop$ (of both linear and non-linear variables), to make it into a costly operation; and doing that indeed suffices for the work preservation proofs to go through.
+Another reason why charging for $\drop$ instead of $\dup$ is more natural, is that $\drop$ should be uncommon, or even absent from non-pathological programs since it is only necessary in presence of dead code.